 - Unlike traditional fillings, white fillings do not expand or contract with changes in temperature.
 Thus there is no extra stress on teeth.

 In white fillings, no base material is used.
 An elastic material filling is applied in specific portions of the teeth that have lost their normal tooth structure.

 - Avoid biting hard foods as they can wear out your fillings inappropriately.

 - Tooth decay can displace your fillings.
 Brushing with soft-bristle brushes, flossing regularly, and scheduling clean-up sessions with the dentist can prevent tooth decay.

 - It is recommended to avoid sugary food and drinks.

 - Replace old and eroded dental fillings as soon as possible to stop tooth decay.

-Please reach out to our dental practice at W Railroad Ave Plains, MT, to have a consultation with our dentists.
-You can call us at (406) 215-4705 or schedule an online consultation, and we'll guide you further.
+Please reach out to our dental practice in Railroad Ave Plains, MT, to have a consultation with our dentists.
+Please call us at (406) 215-4705 or schedule an online consultation, and we'll guide you further.